About this strategy

 • provide housing based support to victims of domestic abuse

 • give victims of domestic abuse priority need for homelessness assistance.
-Grant secure lifetime tenancies.
-When granting new secure tenancies to social tenants who had or has a secure lifetime or assured tenancy
+It grants secure lifetime tenancies when granting new secure tenancies to social tenants who had or has a secure lifetime or assured tenancy

 • appoint a multi-agency Domestic Abuse Local Partnership Board

-• assess the need for housing based domestic abuse support in their area.
-For all victims and their children, including those who come from outside the area
+• assess the need for housing based domestic abuse support in their area for all victims and their children.
+This includes those who come from outside the area

 • develop, publish and give effect to a domestic abuse strategy